cuonglyy/qr-code-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Media Queries

 ### What I learned

 This challenge gave me the opportunity to review my HTML and CSS.
-I could use the margin property to center a div, and use absolute positioning and transformation to center a div.
+I was able to use css variables to make my code cleaner, use Flexbox to position elements neatly, and implement a max-width to the card container to avoid using media quries.

 ## Author